Central Florida’s Brevard County attracts families with its eco-friendly attractions, space history and water sports.

 For most of us there are two coasts; the east coast and the west coast.
 I, for one, think that is probably sufficient.
 Floridians clearly disagree.
 Florida is the undisputed capital of multi-coasts.
-There’s the First Coast, Treasure Coast, Palm Coast, Lee Island Coast, the Nature Coast, Central West Coast, Central East Coast, (almost there) North Central Coast, Big Bend Coast, Forgotten Coast, and the Space Coast, the site of my family’s most recent vacation,
+There’s the First Coast, Treasure Coast, Palm Coast, Lee Island Coast, the Nature Coast, Central West Coast, Central East Coast, (almost there) North Central Coast, Big Bend Coast, Forgotten Coast and the Space Coast, the site of my family’s recent vacation.

-Unlike the other ambiguously-named coasts, the Space Coast name is clear; it derives from the fact that this 72-mile stretch of Florida coast (there’s that word again) is home to the venerable Kennedy Space Center and it encompasses the towns of Titusville, Cocoa Beach, Melbourne, and Palm Bay.
+Unlike the other ambiguously-named coasts, the Space Coast name is clear; it derives from the fact that this 72-mile stretch is home to the venerable Kennedy Space Center as well as the legendary Ron Jon Surf Shop, all within the towns of Titusville, Cape Canaveral, Viera, Cocoa Beach, Melbourne and Palm Bay.

 The Space Coast is only 35-miles east of the Orlando attractions and the activities available here include watching shuttle and rocket launches, surfing, bird watching, year-round golf, fresh and saltwater fishing, air boat rides, and all the rest of the usual Florida vacation fare.

-If you are planning a trip to the The Space Coast (Visitor's Center, 877/572-3224) to view a shuttle or rocket launch, plan carefully and remember, these things do not always go off on schedule and delays can be anywhere from a day to months.
-We were fortunate enough to have witnessed the shuttle Atlantis launch and it was quite spectacular.
-Although we were a good 50 miles away from the launch pad, our view from the beach was more than sufficient.
+If you are planning a trip to the The Space Coast (Visitor’s Center, 877/572-3224) to view a shuttle or rocket launch, plan carefully and remember, these things do not always go off on schedule and delays can be anywhere from a day to months.
+We were fortunate enough to have witnessed a launch and it was quite spectacular.
+Kennedy Space Center organizes as-close-as-safe viewing sites plus activities on launch days.
+However, although we were a good 50 miles away from the launch pad, our view from the beach was more than sufficient.

 Seeing a launch in person gives you a whole new appreciation of the power it takes for the vehicles to leave our atmosphere and all of the children present gaped wide-eyed, as massive towers of smoked billowed upwards followed by a brilliant trail of blazing, orange fire.
 A good two to three minutes after takeoff the sound finally made it our way, the earth trembling beneath our feet.
 The kids were a bit frightened, but they loved the feeling.